-There are so many different RF meters to choose from it can be daunting.
+Why would you buy the Acoustimeter AM-10 when there are so many other RF meters to choose from?
 For the uninitiated I am sure it can be difficult to come to any sort of decision.

 In this article I am going to explain everything you need to know, in layman’s terms, so that you can decide if the Acoustimeter AM-10 RF Meter is the right meter for you.